OpenFAST/openfast/docs/source/user/subdyn/input_files.rst

 to provide per-time-step inputs to SubDyn, even in stand-alone mode, by tying the driver file to an additional input file containing time-histories of the TP motion (displacements, velocities, and accelerations).
-A sample SubDyn driver input file is given in Appendix B.
+A sample SubDyn driver input file is given in :numref:`sd_appendix_B`.

 Users can set the **Echo** flag in this file to TRUE so that *SubDyn\_win32.exe* echoes the contents of the driver input file (useful